cse110-sp26-group10/ai-slot-machine/step1/candidate-018/RUBRIC.md

 * **Notes:** -
   - The JavaScript uses standard browser APIs only, including DOM APIs, localStorage, clipboard/share, Blob download/export, vibration, Web Audio, and keyboard events.
   - The code is organized into clear functions such as `loadState`, `render`, `spin`, `score`, `buildSpendPlan`, `renderLedger`, `exportLedger`, and `handleKeydown`.
   - This version is complete, readable, and polished, with stronger state handling and UI feedback than the earlier candidates.
+Overall the code looks fine.

 ---
 **Data Entry by:** Benedict Luis